 With over 100 national parks, Thailand is undoubtedly an international leader in the way of natural beauty.
 Indeed, the country’s commitment to preserving sites of sheer awesomeness and serenity isn’t to be found anywhere else in the world.
 As relaxing goes, it doesn’t get better than this.
-With so much on offer, it’s worth knowing which of these locations best suits your chartering itinerary.
+With so much on offer, it’s worth knowing which of these locations best suits your luxury yacht charter itinerary.

 Just as every charter destination is defined by its attractions, Thailand has developed its appeal through the sheer amount of national parks on offer.

 Each bearing its own charm, the parks have traditionally enticed visitors to spend endless hours discovering the secrets which abound throughout the riverside communities.

-Whether it’s riding elephants, exploring a myriad of waterfalls, or simply idling against some of the world’s most exotic backdrops, Thailand’s national parks are sure to satisfy every kind of charterer.
+Whether it’s riding elephants, exploring myriad waterfalls or simply idling against some of the world’s most exotic backdrops, Thailand’s national parks are sure to satisfy every kind of charterer.

 In this piece, we take a look at a few of the best national parks which can be included on a luxury yacht charter.

 Established in 1962, Khao Yai is Thailand’s third-largest national park and boasts a wide variety of wildlife and fauna.
 Easily accessible from Bangkok, the park accommodates for its guests with plenty of amenities, ensuring that your time spent here is as awe-inspiring as it is comfortable.

 Spanning over 300 square kilometers, Khao Yai offers guests the opportunity for kayaking, nighttime wildlife spotting, and access to superbly situated observation decks.
 Whether it’s hiking or simply taking in these panoramic views, Khao Yai provides its guests with a perfectly blissful environment in which to do so.

 As well as being one of Thailand’s most important wildlife sanctuaries, Thung Salaeng Luang National Park is famously recognized for its emphasis on relaxation.